A guide to citations and references

 The spirit of citation rules, academic integrity, plagiarism

-The most important thing is to follow the spirit of the rules on citations.
+Most importantly, follow the spirit of the rules on citations.
 Simply put:

 - You must cite where appropriate (borrowed thoughts).